waffler-io/waffler-laravel/README.md

 This option still under development, but here you can ignore the generation of some method parameters.
 In the future, this will allow more configuration.

-In the example below, a `HeaderParam` with the name of `X-SOME-HEADER-NAME` will not be included in the generated method parameters, because we already passed this argument in the `namespace_options` so the code generator don`t have to generate a method parameter for it.
+In the example below, a `HeaderParam` with the name of `Authorization` will not be included in the generated method parameters, because we already passed this argument in the `namespace_options` so the code generator don`t have to generate a method parameter for it.